Slideshow image

 Why is this change being proposed now?

-The past 10 years have shown that marginalized communities in El Paso County have been losing statistical ground in areas of healthcare, education, nutrition, housing, mental health services, incarceration, immigration, voter turnout, and wages.
-Any individual or congregational support in lobbying for legislation, financial assistance, food assistance, voting for candidates who support these communities, etc., can have a very personal effect on marginalized community members.
+Marginalized communities in El Paso County continue to lose ground in areas of healthcare, education, nutrition, housing, mental health services, incarceration, immigration, voter turnout, and wages.
+Any support (lobbying, financial, food assistance, voting, education, etc.) can have a direct and significant effect on marginalized community members.

 For more history on why the 8th Principle was created and the timing, visit 8thprincipleuu.org.